Quansight/Quansight-website/apps/labs/posts/numpy-python-api-cleanup.md

 ## Wrapping up

-The development and maintenance efforts for NumPy package will continue, most notably in the Array API area, where full compatibility is still being implemented.
-The release of NumPy 2.0 is planned for end of the year, and only then will the official adoption of the new, major version begin.
+My development and maintenance efforts on NumPy will continue, most notably around Array API Standard support, where full compatibility is still being implemented.
+The release of NumPy 2.0 is planned for early next year, and only then will the official adoption of the new, major version begin.

 ---

 ## Acknowledgements

-I would like to thank my mentors [Ralf Gommers](https://github.com/rgommers) and [Nathan Goldbaum](https://github.com/ngoldbaum) for their advices and guidance during the whole internship, and [Melissa Weber Mendonça](https://github.com/melissawm) for organising and conducting intern cohort meetings.
+I would like to thank my mentors [Ralf Gommers](https://github.com/rgommers) and [Nathan Goldbaum](https://github.com/ngoldbaum) for their advice and guidance during the whole internship, [Melissa Weber Mendonça](https://github.com/melissawm) for organising and conducting intern cohort meetings, and [Sebastian Berg](https://github.com/seberg) for PR reviews and explaining NumPy internals.
 The time spent on NEP 52 was a perfect primer to the Scientific Python ecosystem!

 I look forward to continuing working on NumPy and other libraries within the community!